ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/configuration-options.markdown

 {CODE-BLOCK/}

 {INFO: Setup Wizard}
-The default `Setup.Mode: Initial` option will cause that the first run of RavenDB 4.0 server will launch [Setup Wizard](../../start/setup-wizard) and guide you how to configure your RavenDB 4.0 in a cluster.
+The default `Setup.Mode: Initial` option will cause that the first run of RavenDB 4.0 server will launch [Setup Wizard](../../start/setup-wizard) and guide and guide you through authentication and cluster setup.
 {INFO/}

 Below there are listings of 4.0 equivalents for 3.x settings.
 If there isn't an equivalent for 3.x setting it means the option isn't applicable in 4.0.